 If there is an issue with your schema JSON or YAML syntax, you will see a warning—look for errors indicated in the editor and hover for more detail.
 Postman will only be able to validate your schema elements if the JSON or YAML is itself well-formed.

-If there are no errors, Postman will indicate that your schema is valid.
+If there are no errors, Postman will indicate in the lower pane that your schema is valid.

 For validations to execute, you need the following elements in place:

 - An API schema - see Defining an API